-The employer had the burden to show, by a preponderance of the credible evidence, that the claimant was discharged for some degree of misconduct connected with the work within the meaning of the Maryland Unemployment Insurance Law.
-Ivey v.
-Catterton Printing Company, 441-BH-89.
+The employer had the burden to show, by a preponderance of the credible evidence; the claimant's separation from employment was for conduct which rose to the level of misconduct or gross misconduct, pursuant to the Maryland Unemployment Insurance Law.
+(See Hartman v.
+Polystyrene Products Company, Inc., 164-BH-83).
 In the case at bar, that burden has been met.